Rbotic/RLA-23-12/README.md

    - Connect RLA-23-12's XT60 connector to a power supply capable of delivering 12-50V and >30W.
 Please ensure proper polarity.
 The power required will largely depend on mechanical loading.

 2. **Software Setup:**
    - Download the [DGM Tool debugging software](https://github.com/Rbotic/RLA-23-12/blob/main/dgm%20tool/dgm_tool-en-x64-0.3.exe).
 For Windows 8 and above.
+The Cando module is required to use the Dgm Tool debugging software.

    - Change the Baudrate to 1000K in the DGM Tool software and click connect.
    ![Baudrate Configuration](https://github.com/Rbotic/RLA-23-12/blob/main/media/baudrate%20and%20connect.png)